Eusebius of Alexandria: Works

-These homilies enjoyed some renown in the Eastern Church in the sixth and seventh centuries.
+The homilies attributed to Eusebius of Alexandria enjoyed some renown in the Eastern Church in the sixth and seventh centuries.

 The discourses belong probably to the fifth or sixth century, and possibly originated in Alexandria.
-They deal with the life of Jesus of Nazareth and with questions of ecclesiastical life and practise, which they resolve in a monastic-ascetic way.
-Their literary character is not quite clear; while most of them are adapted for public delivery, not a few bear the character of ecclesiastical pronouncements.
-They are now in print except four included among John Chrysostom's works.
-The fragments preserved in the so-called Sacra parallela are to be found in Karl Holl's Fragmente vornicänischer Kirchenväter.
-A homily concerning the observance of Sunday is attributed by Zahn to Eusebius of Emesa.
+They deal with the life of Jesus of Nazareth and with questions of ecclesiastical life and practice.
+Their literary character is not quite clear; while most of them are adapted for public delivery, many are written in the style of ecclesiastical pronouncements.